chaosinfernohq/marker_motion/README.md

   }

   void _updateMarkerPositions() {
-    // When you update marker positions, they will animate automatically setState(() {
+    // Update the marker positions and watch them smoothly animate on your GoogleMap widget setState(() {
       _markers = {
         Marker(